rikiya-ohashi/ooservo/README.md

 **Note on Speed Stability:**
 * **Range Limit:** The motor cannot rotate beyond the range of `-2,147,483,647°` to `+2,147,483,647°`.
 * **Speed Variance:** The actual rotation speed may vary by up to ±5% from the specified value due to individual hardware variances.
-* **Load Handling:** If an external load causes the speed to drop, the motor will not compensate by accelerating beyond the set speed.
+* **Load Handling:** Unlike `write()`, which recovers from slowdowns by accelerating to meet the target angle on time, `writeRotation()` simply maintains the set speed — it will not accelerate to compensate for time lost under load.

 ---